thewaffle99/To_Do_Project/README.md

 ## Team Information

-This app started as a portfolio project made by team members attending Coding Dojo.
+This app started as a portfolio project made by:

 <table>
 <colgroup>